tylerthomasallen/docs/src/pages/emails/braze.md

     ![image](/img/pages/email/appboy/appboy-universal.png)

 All done!
-So long as you’ve taken the above steps, the links in your Appboy email campaigns will now dynamically deep link users to app content, even if they have uninstalled your app, giving you the best chance of engaging or re-acquiring them.
+So long as you’ve taken the above steps, the links in your Braze email campaigns will now dynamically deep link users to app content, even if they have uninstalled your app, giving you the best chance of engaging or re-acquiring them.

 {! ingredients/email/email-support.md !}